Last Updated on September 10, 2021 by Lawrence Berezin

 ‘A standpipe is the two-headed pipe in front of every mid-rise and high-rise building in New York City.
 It is often red but could be another color.
 Standpipes are not considered hydrants.
 You can park in front of a standpipe.”

-This is what a standpipe looks like
+A standpipe looks like this.

 What can you do about a blocked driveway?